 The previous season saw her team mount an impressive charge out of the losers bracket to win the 2010 NCAC Tournament Championship on their home field.
 The comeback secured Ozbun and the Big Red their second NCAA Tournament bid and the fifth in program history.
 The 2010 team would go on to set 11 offensive team records, highlighted by record-setting totals in RBIs (250), runs scored (276), home runs (33) and doubles (94).

-Thirty players have earned all-conference honors under Ozbun and nine player have been named to the Great Lakes all-region team.
+Thirty-five players have earned all-conference honors under Ozbun and 11 player have been named to the Central all-region team.

 Prior to her arrival at Denison, Ozbun spent three seasons as an assistant coach at Manchester College where she was responsible for pitcher/catcher development and the team's strength and conditioning program.
 She aided in the development of numerous all-conference and all-region athletes and in the fall of 2005 stepped in as the interim head coach/senior women's administrator at Manchester.
 Ozbun also served as an instructor in the Exercise and Sport Science department.